TenTrans/TenTrans/readme.md

 2. Configuration

-TenTrans use the **yaml file**  for configuration.
-We provides several templates of different tasks(see **run/**/ directory).
+TenTrans uses the **yaml file**  for configuration.
+We provide several templates of different tasks(see **run/**/ directory).
 You can modify these files for adaptation.

 ```yaml
 # base config